awodey/awodey.github.io/cltt/index.md

 they include a review of Category Theory and some other material.
 - Here are the [lecture notes for Part I](/cltt/notes/cltt1.pdf).
 - Here are the [slides from Lecture I.A](/cltt/notes/Lecture_IA.pdf).
+- Here is a [zoom link](https://cmu.zoom.us/j/99807605986?pwd=6IGmWXprGEoTGdytzXb9Au7JBptRGS.1).
+If required to join, the passcode is Brunerie's number : - )
 <!---
 - We're also using the [course zulip](https://baker.hott.dev/#narrow/stream/48-Type-Theory-Course) for announcements and discussion.
 Let me know if you want to be added!
 - The [lecture notes](/typetheory/notes/typetheory1.pdf) for the introduction are complete.